alexfernandez/alexfernandez.github.io/2026/avis-lxxx.md

 which is much more effective than traditional sewing techniques.

-I have found that it is a good compromise to use around half the weight of the airship for the outer and inner envelopes.
+I have found that it is a good compromise to use around half the weight of the airship for the external envelopes.
-It would be great if we can spare 3 kg for the outer shell;
+Preliminary numbers show that 3 kg should be enough for the outer shell;
 for our surface of 21.5 m3 we get an areal density of 140 g/m2.
-If you know your paper qualities, this would be equivalent to strong cardboard.
+If you know your paper qualities, this would be equivalent to thin cardboard.
 For light polymers that have a density around 1 g/cm3, this gives us a thickness of 0.185 mm.